-- We will be planting sunflowers around the headlands, as well as installing bird feeders and houses to offer them food and a place for them outside the vines.
+- We have planted sunflowers around the headlands, as well as installing bird feeders/houses to offer food and a place for them outside the vines.

 - We have hilled the soil at the end posts and at the bottom of the netting to make it tighter and more difficult for them to get in.

 - We have ordered 2 experimental, solar powered, sonic bird units that cover approximately 4 acres and omit sounds of predatory birds to try and scare off the nuisance species attracted to our grapes.

 We focus on cool climate Chardonnay and Pinot Noir, making those our principal varietals, followed by: Riesling, Gamay Noir, Cabernet Franc and Vidal.
 Other varietals we carry include: Chardonnay Musqué, Marechal Foch, Merlot and L’Acadie Blanc.